 We all have good & bad luck

 Good and bad events happen to all people and in all organisations.
 They are out of your control and not expected.
-Good or bad luck is another way of describing it.
+Luck is another way of describing it.

 When comparing companies that are successful with companies that are not, Hansen’s study found that they had more or less the same amount of good and bad luck happening to them.
 So he concluded that success had nothing to do with luck.